gasparka/pyha/docs/simulation.rst

     'GATE': [[1, 2, 3], [0.09999847412109375, 0.1999969482421875, 0.3000030517578125]]
     }

-One goal of Pyha is to provide an simple interface for simulations.
-Main abstraction is that each call to ``main`` is interpreted as an clock tick, or if you like the clock is associate with the inputs to the ``main`` function.

 Pyha also provides the option to fill in the ``model_main`` function, serving as a model.